COVID-19 UPDATE – 25 June 2021

 HEALTH CHECK AND ATTENDANCE

-A nurse is on campus each day to conduct a temperature check of all staff and students and record attendance on campus.
+A COVID Safety Supervisor is on campus each day to conduct a temperature check of all staff and students and record attendance on campus.
 Anyone attempting to avoid these measures will be refused entry to the building.

 Symptoms of COVID-19 include –